 There are two options for deleting a row from the designer:

-There are two options to use a row in Test Bench:
+To use a row in the Test Bench:

 To change the position of the row, click on

 the button.
 After that, select Move.

 It will open new modal, where you can specify the new position of selected row.